 Who was tasked with picking the soundtrack?
 Jordan has the answer to that just ahead!

-There are some parts in the film that were jabs at both its star and his rivals.
-Charles Barkley tries to bargain with God for his basketball skills, promising that he’ll “Never go out with Madonna again.”
+Some parts in the film were hilarious jokes paid at the expense of both Jordan and his rivals.
+Do you remember when Charles Barkley bargains with God to get his basketball skills back, promising that he’ll “Never go out with Madonna again?”

 That was a reference to rumors of a romance with the pop star.
 In another scene, Jordan’s endorsements get name-checked, in a nod to his many promotions.
 Plus, Daffy Duck suggests the team go by the Ducks.
 Bugs respond with “What kind of Mickey Mouse organization would name their team the ducks?”